WPCD-Workflows/documentation/source/ets.rst

 Analytical & Impurity sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a number of sources developed by IMP3 project, which are actors
+There is a number of sources developed by WPCD, which are actors
 or internal routines of the transport solver.
 You can activate them by
 selecting **ON / OFF** in front of corresponding source: